 Call it a parent’s intuition or a gut feeling, but Veng Bopa knew something was seriously wrong.
 “I was so worried about my son and the pain he was feeling in his eyes.
 My heart twisted every time he cried.
 I was concerned about the damage being permanent, and I didn’t know who could help him.”

 Itay Sin finally received a referral to see Dr Long.
 At 3am the next day, using money borrowed from friends and family, Veng Bopa travelled via tuk tuk with her distressed son.
 The journey took 5 hours.

 Luckily, Dr Long was trained and ready to help Itay Sin.
 He diagnosed him with Endogenous endophthalmitis, an infection of the eye that had progressed to a dangerous point.
-The infant was treated under general anaesthetic, and required vitro-retina surgery and injections in his eye.
+The infant was treated under general anaesthetic, and required vitreo-retina surgery and injections in his eye.
 Dr Long assessed the front and back of the eye for vision loss and also checked the child’s left eye.
 Within 24 hours of treatment, Itay Sin smiled again.
 With his pain reduced, he was finally able to sleep.